weaviate/weaviate-io/developers/weaviate/more-resources/migration-guide.md

 <Badges/>

-# Changlog for version v1.9.0
+# Changelog for version v1.9.0

 * no breaking changes